Hermann-web/file-converter/file-conv-framework/README.md

 - **Base Converter Class**: Offers an abstract base class for implementing specific file converters, providing a standardized interface for file conversion operations.
 - **Resolved Input File Representation**: Introduces a class for representing input files with resolved file types, ensuring consistency and correctness in conversion tasks.

+## Conversion Strategies

+When using the `file_conv_framework`, you can adopt different strategies for file conversion based on your specific requirements:

+### 1. Direct Conversion

+In this approach, conversion is achieved without utilizing a dedicated writer.
+The reader module parses the input files into a list of objects.
+Subsequently, the `_convert` method orchestrates the writing process into a file or folder.
+This method is suitable for scenarios where direct manipulation of data structures suffices for conversion.

+### 2. Indirect Conversion

+Conversely, indirect conversion employs a converter that supports a dedicated writer.
+Here, the `convert` function's primary role is to transform the parsed list of objects into a format compatible with the writer.
+The actual conversion process may be executed by the writer, leveraging its capabilities.
+For instance, converting images to videos involves parsing images into a list of Pillow objects, which are then reformatted into a numpy array.
+This array, encapsulating frame dimensions and color channels, serves as input for the video writer.

+## Component Instances

+The file conversion process can be dissected into three distinct instances:

+- **Reader**: Handles input-output (IO) operations, transforming files into objects.
+Readers are implementations of the abstract class `FileReader` present in `io_handler.py`.

+- **Converter**: Facilitates object-to-object conversion, acting as an intermediary for data transformation.
+Converters are implementations of the abstract class `BaseConverter` present in `base_converter.py`.

+- **Writer (Optional)**: Reverses the IO process, converting objects back into files.
+Writers are implementations of the abstract class `FileWriter` present in `io_handler.py`.

 ## Modules

 - **io_handler.py**: Contains classes for reading from and writing to files, including text, CSV, JSON, XML, and image files.
+It includes abstract classes for `FileReader` and `FileWriter`.
 - **mimes.py**: Provides a MIME type guesser utility for detecting file MIME types based on file content.
 - **filetypes.py**: Defines enums and classes for representing different file types and handling file type validation.
 - **base_converter.py**: Implements the base converter class and the resolved input file class for performing file conversion tasks.
+It includes the `BaseConverter` abstract class.

 ## Installation